ssherwood/spring-boot-jpa/README.md

 // TODO discuss Lombok

-# Step 8:  Lets make this Patient a bit more interesting
+# Lets make this Patient a bit more interesting

 Add the following attributes to the Patient entity: